030jmk/BigRedButton/README.md

 ```
 sudo systemctl daemon-reload
 ```
-3. Enable the service to start on boot:
+3. Enable and start the service to start on boot:
 ```
 sudo systemctl enable redbutton.service
+sudo systemctl start redbutton.service

 ```
 4. Check the status of the service to ensure it's running:
 ```